 Hokkaido is one of biggest Ramen lovers in the country and several areas have their own regional Ramen dishes.
 Sapporo is known for its miso based broth, topped with sweetcorn and a slice of butter.

-Sapporo Soup Curry
+-Sapporo Soup Curry

 Hokkaido’s seafood is highly regarded with the quality and freshness.
 Donburi (rice bowl) of your favourite seafood is definitely the one can’t be missed out.

 If you wish to have unique food experiences in Hokkaido rather than eating in restaurants, how about joining a local cooking class??
 From Sushi to authentic home-cooking dishes, a wide variety of Japanese cooking classes are available across the country including Sapporo.
 Let’s learn how to make delicious Japanese food as well as explore the food culture with local teachers!
-Check out the link below and find the best cooking class in Sapporo, Hokkaido!

 Shiroi Koibito (means “white lovers”) by Ishiya is the long-time beloved sweets for over 40 years with a delightful combination of langue de chat cookie and white chocolate.

-Price: 550 yen (18g x 6)
+Price: 680 yen (18g x 6)

-Sapporo Times Square
+-Sapporo Times Square

-Price: 162 yen (1pc)
+Price: 210 yen (1pc)